 ● Chocolate-Covered Fresh Fruits (Yes, that includes strawberries, oranges, and apples…)

 ● Chocolate Mints…(Keep your Junior Mints…until someone can come up with a less minty, much more chocolatey one, this senior’s not signing up…)

 ● Flavored chocolate bars…(Really???…Adding a fruity flavor to great chocolate is like putting a moustache on the Mona Lisa…)

-When it comes to milk vs. dark chocolate, my personal preference (growing up in Mid-America) is, not surprisingly, milk chocolate.
+When it comes to milk vs. dark chocolate, our preference (growing up in Mid-America) is, not surprisingly, milk chocolate.
 But having said that, I’m more often finding myself snacking on dark chocolate.
 Maybe it’s because I can justify it more when I hear about its (occasionally touted) redeeming health properties…

 Lastly, my views on white chocolate have been expounded on many times in these blogs.
 Which is to say that I hate it.
 In truth, I’d rather eat the wrapper it’s wrapped in than allow it to pass my lips.
 It’s vanilla-flavored fat riding on the coattails of its authentic namesake.

 Don’t get me started…

 So, returning to some of my very favorite chocolate desserts and treats, I leave you with one of my very favorite recipes for chocolate brownies.
 Enjoy!